tagg/icinga2/INSTALL.md

 - `ICINGA2_WITH_PERFDATA`: Determines whether the perfdata module is built; defaults to `ON`
 - `ICINGA2_WITH_STUDIO`: Determines whether the Icinga Studio application is built; defaults to `OFF`
 - `ICINGA2_WITH_TESTS`: Determines whether the unit tests are built; defaults to `ON`

+Variables related to plugins, most plugins for Icinga are from the Monitoring Plugins project.
+These values depend on the default paths for these plugins in the operating system.

+- `ICINGA2_PLUGINPATH`: A list of paths to search for plugins; defaults to `/etc/icinga2/scripts:/usr/lib/nagios/plugins:/usr/lib/icinga/plugins`
+  (handled as Array inside Icinga 2)
+- `ICINGA2_PLUGINDIR`: The default path for plugins that was used in CheckCommands; defaults to `/usr/lib/nagios/plugins`

 CMake determines the Icinga 2 version number using `git describe` if the source directory is contained in a Git repository.
 Otherwise the version number